Mrs. Puff: In other media

 Mrs. Puff has appeared in many types of SpongeBob SquarePants merchandise, including action figures, aquarium ornaments, and video games.
 Tie-in books have prominently featured the character.
 Board games based on the show, such as The Game of Life and Bikini Bottom Book of Games, use her schoolhouse as a playing location.
 In 2007, a Lego construction set based on Mrs. Puff's school was released.
 SpongeBob's Boating Bash, a 2010 racing video game, centers on Mrs. Puff and takes place at the boating school.
 Mrs. Puff is a playable character in the Wii version, and acts as a guide for the player in the Nintendo DS game.

 Theme parks and events have featured Mrs. Puff, often as a costumed character.
 She was included on a boating school float as part of Sea World Australia's SpongeBob ParadePants parade, which opened in December 2011.
 She appeared at Universal Studios Hollywood's "SpongeBob Fan Shellabration" in 2013, and at the 2015 SpongeBob SquarePants 400 in Kansas City.
 Mrs. Puff also made regular appearances at Nickelodeon Suites Resort and Nickelodeon Universe with Mr. Krabs.
-A section of the SpongeBob StorePants souvenir shop at the Universal Orlando Resort is modeled after Mrs. Puff's boating school.
+In 2026, a ride called Mrs. Puff's Boating School opened at the Universal Kids Resort, featuring a Mrs. Puff statue.

 In 2011, Mary Jo Catlett provided the voice-over for a road traffic safety commercial hosted by Mrs. Puff.
 It was produced by Nickelodeon and Toyota as the first in a series of SpongeBob advertisements from the two companies.
 The 30-second infomercial incorporated clips from the fifth-season episode "Boat Smarts" along with new content.
 Catlett also sings a track as Mrs. Puff on The Best Day Ever album, titled "Mrs. Puff's Boating School Ad".
 It was released on September 12, 2006, by Nick Records.
 Rita Engelmann, who voices Mrs. Puff in the German dub of SpongeBob SquarePants, recorded a single as her character titled "Hinterher! (feat.
 Mrs. Puff)".
 The song is a parody of Icona Pop's "I Love It" and was released in 2014 by Sony Music Entertainment.
 Mrs. Puff is mentioned in the book Shingaling, a 2015 sequel to Wonder.